I have a problem!

 Resist the devil and he will flee – James 4:7

-The moment you say ‘yes’ to God, warfare becomes your default lifestyle.
+The moment you say yes to God, warfare becomes part of your future.

 The devil, among other things, wants to kill you, and to fill your mind with lies about yourself, so that you don’t achieve Gods will (John 8:44).